Nuclear energy policy: The global picture

 After 1986's Chernobyl disaster, public fear of nuclear power led to a virtual halt in reactor construction, and several countries decided to phase out nuclear power altogether.
 However, increasing energy demand was believed to require new sources of electric power, and rising fossil fuel prices coupled with concerns about greenhouse gas emissions (see Climate change mitigation) have sparked heightened interest in nuclear power and predictions of a nuclear renaissance.

 In 2004, the largest producer of nuclear energy was the United States with 28% of worldwide capacity, followed by France (18%) and Japan (12%).
 In 2007, 31 countries operated nuclear power plants.
 In September 2008 the IAEA projected nuclear power to remain at a 12.4% to 14.4% share of the world's electricity production through 2030.

+After the 2011 Fukushima Daiichi nuclear disaster some countries decided to permanently shut down their nuclear power reactors and fewer nuclear power plants constructions were constructed in the following years.

-In 2013, almost two years after Fukushima, according to the IAEA there are 390 operating nuclear generating units throughout the world, more than 10% less than before Fukushima, and exactly the same as in Chernobyl-year 1986.
-Asia is expected to be the primary growth market for nuclear energy in the foreseeable future, despite continued uncertainty in the energy outlooks for Japan, South Korea, and others in the region.
-As of 2014, 63% of all reactors under construction globally are in Asia.
+Asia is expected to be the primary growth market for nuclear energy in the foreseeable future.
+As of 2025, 80% of nuclear reactors under construction globally are in Asia.